Chinese officials, investors hope new support steps will stave off stock crash

 The government is anxiously awaiting the market opening on Monday to see if the new measures will halt a 30 percent plunge in the last three weeks, or if panicky investors who borrowed heavily to speculate on stocks will continue to sell.

+But the same poll showed investors don't think the bounce would last long.

-“You’re going to need the central bank to open the floodgates to take us back to 4,500 points in Shanghai,” said an investment manager in Shanghai.
+"You're going to need the central bank to open the floodgates to take us back to 4,500 points in Shanghai," said an investment manager in Shanghai, who spoke on condition of anonymity.

+China's top brokerages pledged on Saturday they would collectively buy at least 120 billion yuan ($19.3 billion) of shares to help stabilise the market, and would not sell their holdings as long as the market was below 4,500, a level last seen on June 25.

-The Shanghai Composite Index .SSEC was last at 4,500 on June 25, and is now trading 22 percent lower. [.SS]
+The Shanghai Composite Index is now trading 22 percent below that level.

-China stocks had more than doubled in just 12 months even as the economy cooled and company earnings weakened, resulting in a market that even China's inherently bullish securities regulators eventually admitted had become too frothy.
+China stocks had surged over 150 percent in just 12 months even as the economy cooled and company earnings weakened, resulting in a market that even China's usually bullish securities regulators eventually admitted had become too frothy.

-But the slide that began in mid-June, which the China Securities Regulatory Commission (CSRC) initially tried to downplay as a "healthy" correction after the fast run-up, has quickly shown signs of getting out of hand.
+But the correction that began in mid-June, which the China Securities Regulatory Commission (CSRC) initially described as a healthy correction after the sharp run-up, has quickly shown signs of getting out of hand.

 A surprise interest-rate cut by the central bank last week, relaxations in margin trading and other "stability measures" did little to calm investors, who sent shares down another 12 percent in the last week alone.

-China's top leaders, who are already struggling to avert a sharper economic slowdown, seem to be losing patience.
+China's top leaders, who are already struggling to avert a sharper economic slowdown, seemed to be losing patience.
+Almost $3 trillion in market value - more than the entire economic output of Brazil - has been wiped out so far.

 FLURRY OF STEPS

-In the first of a series of announcements on Saturday, China's top brokerages pledged that they would collectively buy at least 120 billion yuan ($19.3 billion) of shares to help steady the market, and would not sell holdings as long as the Shanghai Composite Index was below 4,500.

-Later, the government also appeared to slam the brakes on the CSRC’s push to allow more companies to sell shares, which has threatened to dump even more supply on the market.
+Also on Saturday, the government appeared to slam the brakes on the CSRC's push to allow more companies to sell shares, which has threatened to dump even more supply on the market.

 Twenty-eight companies which CSRC had approved to list shares all announced they had suspended their plans for initial public offerings (IPOs).